yanghengtang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete an appointment from the appointment list
+1. User requests to delete an appointment from the appointment list.
-2. MediConnect deletes the appointment
+2. MediConnect deletes the appointment.

     Use case ends.